 Visit the Planning and Zoning staff at the Development Services Center to determine the specific limits applicable to your property.

 A building permit is required to build an accessory dwelling unit.
-Depending on the scope of work, your project may also require electrical, plumbing and/or mechanical permits.
+Depending on the scope of work, your project will most likely also require electrical, plumbing and/or mechanical permits.

-Your permit will be reviewed under provisions in the Residential Specialty Code (Formerly the One and Two Family Dwelling Specialty Code) based on the 2003 IRC.
+For new construction, your permit will be reviewed under provisions of the current Oregon Residential Specialty Code.
 View more information on building codes.

 - Find out how to research your property and where to locate the information in preparation for your permit application.